kbernou/kaleb-bernou.ca/src/index.md

+---
+---
-Hi, I'm kaleb.
+Hi, I'm Kaleb.
 I like technology, food, and birds (among other things).